tolikhere/php-project-45/README.md

 For Windows users I would recommend to use [WSL][wsl installation] and all your programming related stuff do there.
 If you have them, then clone the project or download a zip file and extract on your machine.

+All your commands you must type in the root directory of the project.
+The place where the project has the `Makefile`.

 At first, install dependencies.
 Type this command to do that:

 `make install`